Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 So, I read codes a bit before demonstrating the vulnerability, and it seemed that the symlinks aren't considered when copying files from the Git repository.
 As Git supports symbolic links by default, it may be possible to read arbitrary files from cdnjs library update server by adding symlink into the Git repository.

-If the file is overwritten to execute arbitrary command, the automatic update function may be broken, so I decided to check the arbitrary file reading first.
+If the regularly executed script file is overwritten to execute arbitrary command, the automatic update function may be broken, so I decided to check the arbitrary file reading first.
-And for path traversal, I can tell them in the report of arbitrary file reading that I'm going to overwrite the script files.
 	Along with this, the attack procedure was changed as follows.
 1. Add a symbolic link that points harmless file (Assumed `/proc/self/maps` here) into the Git repository.
 2. Publish new version in the repository.
 2. Wait for cdnjs library update server to process the crafted repository.
-4. The specified file is published in cdnjs.
+4. The specified file is published on cdnjs.

 It was around 20:00 at this point, but what I have to do was creating symlink, so I decided to eat dinner after making the symbolic link and publishing it.[^4]
 ```bash